 - Limit alcohol intake.
 This includes wine, beer, and liquor.
 Many people don’t realize that alcohol contains a large store of hidden sugar.

 Remember, if you eat sugar all day long, you will just continue to crave it.
+It's extremely important to control your sugar intake.
 So avoid it in the first place!